ls1intum/artemis-notification-plugin/README.md

           "errors": null,
           "failures": [
             {
-              "message": "The exercise expects a class with the name ThermoAdapter in the package de.tum.in.ase You did not implement the class in the exercise.", // Only reported with JUnit 4
+              "message": "The exercise expects a class with the name ThermoAdapter in the package de.tum.in.ase You did not implement the class in the exercise.",
+              // Only reported with JUnit 4
-              "messageWithStackTrace":"org.opentest4j.AssertionFailedError: The class \u0027MergeSort\u0027 does not implement the interface \u0027SortStrategy\u0027 as expected.
+              "messageWithStackTrace": "org.opentest4j.AssertionFailedError: The class \u0027MergeSort\u0027 does not implement the interface \u0027SortStrategy\u0027 as expected.
 Implement the interface and its methods.\n\tat de.test.ClassTest.testClass(ClassTest.java:128)\n\tat de.test.ClassTest.lambda$generateTestsForAllClasses$0(ClassTest.java:53)\n", "type": "java.lang.AssertionError"
             }
           ],